xmos/fwk_io/doc/programming_guide/reference/i2s/i2s.rst

        - Bit clock.
 This is a fixed divide of the *MCLK* and is driven by the master.
      * - *FSYCNH*
-       - Frame synchronisation.
+       - Frame synchronization.
 Toggles at the start of the TDM data frame.
 This is driven by the master.
      * - *DATA*
        - Data line, driven by one of the slave or master depending on the data direction.
 There may be several data lines in